 Clients Charged with Felonies Rarely Fit the Profile of a “Felon” or Criminal

-- Being in possession of drug residue
+- Felony Drug Possession: Being in possession of drug residue or an innocent passenger in a vehicle where drugs are found.

 Any felony offense is a serious matter.
 However, most of our clients finding themselves charged with a felony do not fit the profile of a criminal and have not engaged in extreme or outrageous conduct.
 In fact, in our publication which covers the topic of Michigan’s most frequently charged felonies, we explain that marginal conduct, such as being in possession of drug residue which not capable of being used or measured, can result in serious felony charges that can lead to a conviction!
 If you find yourself in this predicament, do not waste time thinking that you can handle it yourself.
 Saying the wrong thing to a detective may put you in a worse position without you even knowing that you did so.
+Fortunately, a skilled criminal defense lawyer can manage most of the above mentioned matters where a felony does not go on your record, jail is not imposed and in some cases get the charge dismissed under special provisions of Michigan law (HYTA for youthful offenders age 17-23, MCL 333.7411 for first time possession of drugs, MCL 771.1 delayed sentence).
+Deals under these provisions can be limited based upon the age of the offender and/or the past criminal history of the offender.
+However, a past criminal history does not automatically rule out a favorble plea bargain in the criminal justice system.
+A consultation with an attorney is often necessary to find the right strategy for each person and each unique case.

 Getting an Experienced Local Attorney is the Best Fit in Most Criminal Matters: Hiring a Lawyer Does Not Make You Look Guilty!!